-Solutions contributing to the new reality office and public spaces safety in its widest sense are as trendy as ever, whether it’s a contactless access control system or recurrent HVAC maintenance.
+Solutions contributing to the intelligent facility operation in its widest sense are as trendy as ever, whether it’s a contactless access control system or recurrent HVAC maintenance.
 Considering this, let’s take a closer look at three popular concepts that have survived the past year to continue in 2021.

 Intelligent facility operation for reality improvement

 The year 2020 expanded the list of major familiar risks of technological accidents or human errors, introducing new challenges – a pandemic, for instance.
 Meanwhile, wireless IoT solutions have progressed to allow for control over any given component in engineering systems.
 Firstly, cable management problem disappears, and secondly, rooms can be easily transformed to any possible extent.
 Convertible office space can be fairly called a trend of new reality, a massive one, in fact.
 There are IT companies that are working in such offices right now.